 The course fees were Rs.
 5 Lakhs which was way beyond our capacity to pay.
 I tried to apply for education loan but all banks rejected the application.
-I was so much in dream of movie making that I didn’t think of any alternate plan and my life came to sudden halt.
+I was so much in the dream of moviemaking that I didn’t think of an alternate plan and my life came to a sudden halt.
 After a lot of struggle through different sources, when nothing worked, I had to take admission to B. Sc.
 Course in a Govt.
 Degree college in Vizag.

 The three years’ graduation in my college has changed my life.
-I developed passion for adventure activities and NCC activities.
-I have excelled in NCC and in no-time I was promoted from a Cadet to a Senior Under Officer after getting three promotions.
+I developed a passion for adventure activities and NCC activities.
+I have excelled in NCC and in no-time, I was promoted from a Cadet to a Senior Under Officer after getting three promotions.

 Some brave moments in Ameen Shareef’s life